ArnaudHemmerle/xrr_trough/README.md

 ## Calibration

 ### Alignment of the first point
 - Click on ```Calib.
-XRR``` in JupyLabBook.
+XRR``` in JupyLabBook
-- Go to the first m4pitch point (ideally on the plateau of total reflection), for example m4pitch = -0.08 at 8 keV.
+- Go to the first m4pitch point (ideally on the plateau of total reflection), for example m4pitch = -0.08 at 8 keV
 - Align c10tablepitch and zs
 - Tune gamma so that the reflected beam is in the desired zone of the Pilatus (for ex. y=925)
 - Create a small ROI centered on the reflected beam (to be used with ```XRR_cont_regh.py```)